DenizenScript/Denizen-Beginners-Guide/source/guides/troubleshooting/common-mistakes.md

 When you want to compare exactly-the-same-object <span class="parens">(usually for unique objects like entities, or in list-handling tags, or similar)</span>, and you have a tag for both <span class="parens">(instead of typing one as plaintext)</span>, you can be relatively safe doing direct comparisons.

 For example, you might add `- if <[target]> == <player>:` to [the `/pay` command example](#don-t-trust-players) to prevent players trying to pay themselves.
 This would be acceptable, as the two values do literally refer to exactly the same object in theory, and thus they will not have any different details, and any identifier changes will automatically apply to both, not only one.

+Note, however, that a stored copy of the object <span class="parens">(such as a player object stored in a flag)</span> could potentially in some cases retain an outdated format later on, thus breaking comparisons.
+Exact-Same object comparison is only safe when both objects are grabbed from a valid source tag.

 ### Don't Overuse Fallbacks